CyberT33N/mongodb-cheat-sheet/README.md

 #### Aggregation Pipeline Stages
 - $addFields	Adds new fields to documents.
 Similar to $project, $addFields reshapes each document in the stream; specifically, by adding new fields to output documents that contain both the existing fields from the input documents and the newly added fields. (https://docs.mongodb.com/manual/reference/operator/aggregation/addFields/#pipe._S_addFields)
+- It is similiar to projection but $addFields only allows you to modify the incoming pipeline documents.
+The nicest difference is that with projection your manually have to define all fields that you want to include to the results.
+With very big objects this can be a pain.
+Instead you can use $addFields to quickly add new fields and still recieve all other fields in your result.
 - Syntax:
 ```javascript
 { $addFields: { <newField>: <expression>, ... } }